keithalewis/math/ums.md

 ## Prologue

 This section reviews the mathematics required for the SUM with a view to how it relates to classical Black-Scholes/Merton machinery.
+It is especially intended for mathematically sophisticated readers.
+They tend to have difficulty shedding their hard-won knowledge and accept the fact only elementary math is needed.

 The SUM does not involve probability.
 As Ross showed, the Fundamental Theorem of Asset Pricing is a geometric result.
 We assume a sample space and filtration, but do not require a probability measure.
-There is no need for Brownian motion, the Ito calculus, or partial differential equations.
-The notion of continuous time hedging is a mathematical artifact.
+There is no need for the Ito calculus, or partial differential equations.
+The notion of continuous time hedging is a deleterious mathematical artifact;
-Traders can only execute a finite number of trades.
+every hedge in the real world consists of a finite number of trades.

 If an algebra $\AA$ of sets on $\Omega$ is finite then the atoms of the algebra form a partition of $\Omega$ and a function $X\colon\Omega\to\RR$ is measurable with